Last Updated October 23rd, 2017

-What changes will make the 2018 Jeep Renegade different?
+What changes make it different?

-Renegade stands out for its boxy look but also for its Trailhawk model, the by far the most off-road-capable vehicle in a segment that treats AWD chiefly as a snowy-pavement traction enhancer.
-It also stands out because it’s the only Jeep assembled in Italy, alongside the Fiat 500X, a curvier-looking subcompact crossover with which it shares its understructure and powertrains.
-That’s a byproduct of Fiat’s control of the Jeep, Chrysler, Dodge, and Ram truck brands as part of the American company’s post-2009 bankruptcy reorganization.
+Subcompact crossovers are essentially higher-riding four-door hatchback versions of their makers’ smallest cars, offering all-wheel drive (AWD) and a slightly elevating seating position to a target audience of urbanites and young singles.
+Renegade stands out for its boxy look but also for its Trailhawk model, by far the most off-road-capable vehicle in a class that treats AWD chiefly as a snowy-pavement traction enhancer.
+It also stands out because it’s the only Jeep assembled in Italy.
+It’s build alongside the Fiat 500X, a curvier-looking subcompact crossover with which it shares its understructure and powertrains.
+That shared engineering is a byproduct of the post-2009 bankruptcy reorganization that placed the Jeep, Chrysler, Dodge, and Ram truck brands under Fiat control, creating Fiat Chrysler Automobiles (FCA).

-Why should I wait for the 2018?
+Why should I buy a 2018?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

 None.
 Sport and Latitude continue with a 1.4-liter turbocharged four-cylinder as their standard engine.
 It again has 160 horsepower and 184 pound-feet of torque.
 Jeep mates this engine exclusively with a six-speed manual transmission, making Renegades so equipped, along with Fiat’s 500X and the Subaru Crosstrek, the only subcompact crossovers available with manual transmission and AWD.